 When we pitted Toast vs. Square vs. Clover against each other, we found that Square POS is the best POS system for small businesses overall, because of its affordable and free pricing options, dual Android and iPad functionality, and its surprisingly wide selection of sales and business growth capabilities.

 Clover POS isn’t out of the race, either.
-Its software is more intuitive than Square POS and Toast, making it a reliable option for retail and food businesses alike, and our research found it’s an especially strong fit for larger retail stores that would benefit from low card processing fees.
+Its software is easier to use than Square POS and Toast, making it a reliable option for retail and food businesses alike.
+What’s more, our research found it’s an especially strong fit for larger retail stores that would benefit from low card processing fees.

 Read on to learn more about the individual strengths and sticking points of all three, and to find out which one is the most likely to meet your business’s specific needs.